-2. Click the 💑 Export to Easel JS button.
+2. Click the Export to Easel JS 👗 button.

-Parameter Description
+Parameter Description Select Directory

-Select Directory Save Path The target directory in which to export your sprite sheets.
-Save Name The name of the folder in which the spritesheet and its metadata will be saved.
-This folder will be located inside the Save Path folder.
-If it does not exist, it will be created.
+Save Path The folder path where you want to save your export.
+Save Name The folder name in which you will save your export.
 This will also be the name of your asset in Unity.
-Existing Clips in Folder Existing Clips List If you already exported clips for this character, this will display the list of clips that already exist in the target directory.
-Scene Options The Display from which to render your character.
-If the Unconnected_Display option is selected, all of the visual information in your scene will be rendered.
-Display NOTE You can only create Displays in Harmony Premium.
-Sprite Sheet Preferences Max Width The maximum width, in pixels, of the exported sprite sheets.
-Max Height The maximum height, in pixels, of the exported sprite sheets.
-Expand Sprite Sheet Creates sprite sheets in the smallest possible size to contain all the sprites, up until it reaches the maximum width and height.
+Your scene file name will be used as the clip name.
+Existing Clips in Folder Displays the clips in the folder.
+Scene Options Display Here, you must select the Display of your character.
+This is the one that will be used to render out all of the information attached to that Display node.
+If the Unconnected_Display option is selected, all of the visual information in your scene will be rendered out.
+Sprite Sheet Preferences Max Width This is a value, in pixels, for the maximum width and height the exported sprite Max Height sheet should be.
+By default, both values are set to 2048 pixels.
+Expand Sprite Sheet Uses the minimum size necessary up until it reaches the maximum resolution.
 Fixed Sprite Sheet Creates a texture of the specified size (Max Width and Max Height) even if it does not fill it up completely by all the drawings in your scene.
-Resolution Type Allows you to choose between one of these two resolution types: POT: Exports to sprite sheets with sizes that are a power of 2.
+Resolution Type POT: Exports to sprite sheets with sizes that are a power of 2.
 For example: 1024 x 1024.
 This is optimized for many graphics cards, but consumes more memory.
 NPOT: Some game engines are optimized specifically to render to non powers of two, so that it will avoid those numbers.
-Example: 1000 × 1000.
+Example: 1000 x 1000.
 Reuse Frames This option works in tandem with the Threshold option.
 The export will compare the drawings in your project to reuse a maximum of similar drawings and reduce the amount of information found in the sprite sheet, making it lighter.
 The export will omit the creation of new drawings if the difference is less than the threshold percentage.
 Threshold Calculates the differences between multiple drawings.
 A 2% threshold will prevent the creation of a new drawing if the drawing is too similar to an existing drawing.
 For instance, with a 2% threshold, and my drawing is 100 pixels big, only 2 of those pixels need to be different from my other drawing in order to create a new one.
 The higher the threshold, the fewer similar drawings you will have.
-Sprite Resolutions Add Resolution Allows you to add a resolution in which to export your sprite sheets.
-Remove Resolution Removes the selected resolution from the resolutions list.
-Resolutions List The list of resolutions in which the sprite sheet will be exported.
-The whole sprite sheet will be rendered once for each resolution in the list.
+Sprite Resolutions Size of the render of the individual sprite, when it exports each drawing out.